Robbie Hunter (Home and Away): Storylines

 Robbie's behaviour becomes erratic, prompting concern from his friends and family and local doctor and counsellor Flynn Saunders (Joel McIlroy) organises an intervention to make Robbie see how much he is hurting those who care about him.
 Robbie's test results later arrive and they are negative.

 Robbie and Tasha drift apart once again but after a seaplane crash, they once again reaffirm their commitment.
 After submitting an advert for a competition, Robbie soon lands a role in a donut commercial and but is crushed when his voice is overdubbed in the final airing.
 In spite of this, Robbie achieves some degree of fame and becomes a little conceited, angering Tasha when he tells his co-stars she is a groupie as opposed to his girlfriend.
 Robbie and Tasha decide to wait until they get married before they have sex and make a vow of celibacy.
 They then have an unofficial private ceremony under the stars.

-When Tasha from returns visiting her half-brother Dylan Russell (Brett Maitland-Hicks) in the city, she introduces a new friend Jonah Abraham (James Mitchell).
-It soon transpires that Jonah is part of a religious cult called The Believers.
-Robbie is reluctant to believe that The Believers are above board, but Jonah and his friend Charity Fernbrook soon convince him and Tasha to join their commune in accordance with the spiritual teachings of Jonah's mother and the leader of The Believers, Mumma Rose (Linden Wilkinson).
+When Tasha from returns visiting her half-brother Dylan Russell (Brett Maitland-Hicks) in the city, she introduces a new friend, Jonah Abraham (James Mitchell).
+It soon transpires that Jonah is part of a religious cult called the Believers.
+Robbie is reluctant to believe that the Believers are legitimate, but Jonah and his friend Charity Fernbrook soon convince him and Tasha to join their commune in accordance with the spiritual teachings of Jonah's mother and the leader of the Believers, Mumma Rose (Linden Wilkinson).

 Irene, along with Jack Holden (Paul O'Brien) and Martha MacKenzie (Jodi Gordon) do some digging to find out about the Believers.
-They find that there was a girl in Queensland who claimed that The Believers, and Jonah, had tried to impregnate her before she escaped them.
+They find that there was a girl in Queensland who claimed that the Believers and Jonah had tried to impregnate her before she escaped them.
 After this revelation, Robbie is convinced but Tasha refuses to listen and stays with the cult after Robbie's ultimatum.

 During a cyclone, Robbie returns to the commune to alert Tasha of the impending danger.
-As the storm increases, Robbie is stranded with the believers.
+As the storm increases, Robbie is stranded with the Believers.
 After the storm ceases, Tasha tells Robbie to leave and he does, only to be pushed into a river and clings onto a branch for dear life.
 Jonah and Tasha arrive on the scene and Jonah offers his hand but is unable to hold on to Robbie and is swept away.
 Miraculously Robbie survives.